-It is another well-known name in our list of the recommended music player software for Windows.
-MusicBee is nearly a decade old and works on Windows 7 and later version of Microsoft’s OS.
+It is another well-known name in our list of the best music player for Windows 10/11.
+MusicBee is nearly a decade old and also works on Windows 7 and Windows 8.

-As soon as you start using the music player, you’ll immediately start appreciating its neat and clean user interface which is complemented by the color combination.
+As soon as you start using the music player, you’ll immediately appreciate its neat and clean user interface that is complemented by the color combination.

 The creators of this free music player have made it easier for people who want to make a switch.
-MusicBee can easily import your iTunes and Music library.
+MusicBee can easily import your iTunes music library.
 It comes with support for various audio formats, including MP3, AAC, WMA, WAV, M4A, FLAC, OGG, APE, TAK, etc.